Bios4Biol/intronSeeker/paper/paper.md

 In order not to sequence very abundant ribosomal RNAs, commonly used protocols include oligo(dT) transcript enrichment.
 Transcript poly-adhenylation and splicing take place in the nucleus before transfer in the cytoplasm.
 PolyA tail selection retrieves mainly mature spliced transcripts.
 Introns spanning reads are still found in most RNA-Seq sets as shown by  [@Ameur2011].

 Intron retention is also a known biological gene regulation or alternative splicing mechanism.
-In plants it has been shown to increase the number of transcript splicing forms  [@Jia2020].  [@Braunschweig2014] have shown that, even in mammals, their is widespread intron retention linked with gene expression regulation.
+In plants it has been shown to increase the number of transcript splicing forms  [@Jia2020].  [@Braunschweig2014] have shown that, even in mammals, there is widespread intron retention linked with gene expression regulation.

 Reads located on intron/exon boundaries harbor specific splice motifs.
 These splice motifs are di-nucleotides located at both intron ends.
 They can be canonical (GT/AG) or not.
 Canonical motifs are found in most site of most species.

-Intron retention can be seen as an artefact or a biologically relevant mechanism and in both cases it is interesting to monitor.
+Intron retention can be seen as an artefact or a biologically relevant mechanism; in both cases it is interesting to monitor.
 This is easy with a reference genome assembly because one can quantify reads aligned in introns.
 This is more complicated in the de novo approach in which the assembler can produce contigs with and without intron for the same transcript.

-Contigs with introns are more difficult to be annotated because introns are splitting coding sequences (CDS) and possibly generating several shorter protein alignments rather than a unique long match.
+Contigs with introns are more difficult to annotated because introns split coding sequences (CDS) and can generate several shorter protein alignments rather than a unique long match.

 Canonical splice motifs presence, number of reads splicing at the same location, the minimum number of splice events and overlaps can be used to reduce faulty detection.

-Hereafter we present IntronSeeker a software package enabling to search and remove introns from de novo assembled RNA-Seq contigs.
+We present IntronSeeker; a software package that enables the user to search and remove introns from de novo assembled RNA-Seq contigs.

 # Statement of need

 RNA-Seq de novo assemblies are widely used to study transcription in species lacking a reference genome.
 The classical extraction protocol collects RNA fragments using their PolyA tails and therefore should only gather mature RNAs.
 Unfortunately part of the extracted RNA molecules still comprise retained introns which can therefore be present in some assembled contigs.
-These introns generate transcript frameshifts and thus render annotation more difficult.
+These introns can generate transcript frameshifts and thus render annotation more difficult.
 IntronSeeker searches introns by splice-realigning reads on contigs.
 Introns candidates usually show canonical intron/exon boundaries supported by several sequences.
 IntronSeeker found between 0.02 and 11.96% of putative introns in twenty publicly available RNA-Seq de novo assembled samples.
 IntronSeeker produces an intron cleaned contig fasta file as well as a cleaning report.
 IntronSeeeker can be downloaded from [GitHub intronSeeker](https://github.com/Bios4Biol/intronSeeker/tree/master).

 ## Searching retained introns in public datasets